antonreshetov/gulp-html-kit/README.md

 **development mode**

-1. This will give you file watching, browser synchronisation, css inline style, auto-rebuild.
+1. This will give you file watching, browser synchronisation, sass, auto-rebuild.

 ```shell
 $ gulp